Generic Name: Estradiol Vaginal Ring (es tra DYE ole)

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about Femring, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about Femring (estradiol vaginal ring), please talk with your doctor, nurse, pharmacist, or other health care provider.